felipealfonsog/CoolTrixJS/README.md

 #### License 📄

 CoolTrixJS is distributed under the GPL License.
-For more details, see the [GPL](https://github.com/username/CoolTrixJS/blob/main/LICENSE) file.